jatinkh25/tic-tac-toe/README.md

 1. **Join and Leave**: Users can join a game session at any time and leave the game if needed.
 They can also rejoin later to continue playing.

 2. **Reward System**: Players receive rewards when they win a game.
-The specific details of the rewards can be customized based on the game logic.

 3. **Previous Game Records**: Users can view their previous game records, including the results and details of each game played.